OpenDataScotland/jkan/_datasets/Argyll and Bute Council - Open Data - Woodland and Forestry Strategy.md

 license: ''
 maintainer: Argyll and Bute Council
 maintainer_email: someone@example.com
-notes: 'Argyll and Bute : Woodland and Forestry Strategy 2011 showing indicative suitability for woodland and forestry.
-It identifies the existing resource, the main issues and strategic priorities within Argyll and Bute'
+notes: '<p>Argyll and Bute : Woodland and Forestry Strategy 2011 showing indicative suitability for woodland and forestry.
+It identifies the existing resource, the main issues and strategic priorities within Argyll and Bute</p>'
 organization: Argyll and Bute Council
 resources:
 - format: html